fabridamicelli/cronex.nvim/README.md

 - If encountering problems with an expression, disable the format in order to see the exact output coming from the explainer

 ## TODO
-- add stylua linter
 - make screencast gif
 - Accept diagnostics config? (nvim 0.11)
-- add command timeout
-- ci: new version only nvim >0.10
+- config notification symbol?
 - add config example with custom diagnostic prefix

-- config notification symbol?
 - ripgrep extraction?
 - add proper docs
-- test call in CI
+- Docs: Table with supported formats